stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

-Because Bitcoin forks are rare, this SIP proposes a form of speculative execution whereby Bitcoin-dependent transactions are processed as soon as they are available (and Bitcoin-dependent information exposed to Clarity as soon as available), but with the caveat that any resulting state is _tainted_.
-Tainted state, including account balances, may be rolled back by the network if a Bitcoin fork occurs (i.e. because it is not yet finalized).
-Tainted state becomes untainted once a subsequent state snapshot finalizes it.
+Because Bitcoin forks are rare, this SIP proposes a form of speculative execution whereby Bitcoin-dependent transactions are processed as soon as they are available (and Bitcoin-dependent information exposed to Clarity as soon as available), but with the caveat that unfinalized transactions may be discarded if a fork arises.
+To minimize the disruption this would cause, stackers require that producers

-The Clarity VM would be instrumented to track tainted state.
-Any transactions that causally depend on tainted state would also be tainted.
-While on-chain smart contracts may interact with tainted state, systems that use the blockchain to carry out off-chain tasks (like exchanges and bridges) would be advised to only act on untainted state.
-The Stacks blockchain would report whether or not a particular piece of state is tainted, and report when the taint is expected to disappear.

-To reduce the quantity of transactions that can be tainted through causal dependency, this SIP requires that producers apply on-Bitcoin transactions at the end of their blocks, instead of the beginning.

 ### Recovery from Bitcoin Forks

-In the event that a Bitcoin fork arises and invalidates tainted state, the Stacks blockchain would guarantee that _untainted_ transactions would remain linearized.
-Producer sets and stackers would reproduce the Stacks block history from only untainted transactions, such that each untainted transaction is mined in the same order as before and appears in the same Stacks block height.

-Stackers in particular are responsible for ensuring that they only sign reproduced blocks that contain exactly the same sequence of untainted transactions.
+In the event that a Bitcoin fork arises and invalidates transactions, the Stacks blockchain would guarantee that all Stacks transactions (but not on-Bitcoin transactions) are reprocessed in the same order that they were initially accepted.
+Stackers will only sign produced blocks that contain the same Stacks transactions as before.
+However, it is possible that not all Stacks transactions will be valid, since they may be causally dependent on Bitcoin state that is no longer canonical.
+For this reason, transactions no longer invalidate Stacks blocks; the inclusion of an invalid transaction is treated as a runtime error in all cases.
-They only sign replacement blocks which contain the same untainted transactions in the same order and same block assignment as before the Bitcoin fork.

 Old Stacks blocks that contain potentially-invalid state are discarded.